AparaV/academic-plan/README.md

 * [x] PSYC 4220, Language & Mind
     * Prerequisites: PSYC 1001, LING 2000* [ ]

+## Engineering Honors

 ## Theoretical Standing
-If all goes according to plan, I'll graduate with a B.S. in Computer Science and a certificate in Cognitive Science.
+If all goes according to plan, I'll graduate with honors with a B.S. in Computer Science and Applied Mathematics.